 EU, Ukraine together on Europe Day, but Kyiv remains outside

-BRUSSELS (AP) — For the first time, Ukraine and the European Union are marking Europe Day, that celebration of “peace and unity,” together.
-Don’t let anyone be fooled too much, though.
+BRUSSELS (AP) — The European Union is marking its Europe Day, that celebration of “peace and unity,” together with Ukraine for the first time.
+The display of solidarity doesn’t mean the war-ravaged country is closer to becoming an EU member, though.

-European Commission President Ursula von der Leyen, the head of the EU’s executive branch, made a special trip to Kyiv on Tuesday to deliver the warm words of common destiny after Ukrainian President Volodymyr Zelenskyy said that his nation would from now on “celebrate Europe Day together with all of free Europe.”
+European Commission President Ursula von der Leyen, the head of the EU’s executive branch, made a special trip to Kyiv on Tuesday to deliver warm words about the the bloc and Ukraine’s common destiny to Ukrainian President Volodymyr Zelenskyy.

+“Ukraine has been fighting for the ideals of Europe that we celebrate today to create lasting unity and peace,” von der Leyen said.

-More than a year into the war with invading Russia, Ukraine wants to badly join the bloc as an essential part to anchor its future in the Western world.
-“Europe Day,” when the 27 current members celebrate their bond as one, also shows how far that moment is still off.
+After more than a year of war with invading Russia, Ukraine sees joining the bloc as an essential element of a future in the Western world.
+But as the 27 current members commemorated their bond as one, it was clear how far off Ukraine’s membership remains.

+Some European leaders often dress in the blue and yellow of Ukraine’s national flag and say “Slava Ukraini,” which means Glory to Ukraine, to end their speeches.

-Yet, frustration on the Ukraine side is evident, because the beginning of membership negotiations is still out of sight.
-Weary and hoarse, dressed in army olive-drab, Zelenskyy visited the Netherlands last week with a heartfelt plea for a “positive assessment” to start the talks.
+Yet, frustration on the Ukrainian side is evident.
+Weary and hoarse, dressed in army olive-drab, Zelenskyy visited the Netherlands last week with a heartfelt plea to speed up the country’s membership process.

-“We do all our best during the war.
-We do all the reforms what we have to do,” he told the host, one of the original six EU members dating back to 1958.
+Von der Leyen heard the same message Tuesday and acknowledged that it was “impressive to see that despite a full blown war, Ukraine is working hard, tirelessly and intensively” to meet the EU’s requirements.

-“A promise has been made and in essence it is now in the hands of Ukraine.
-The EU cannot postpone things forever,” said Ghent University Professor Hendrik Vos, an expert on EU decision making.
+“A promise has been made, and in essence it is now in the hands of Ukraine.
+The EU cannot postpone things forever,” Ghent University Professor Hendrik Vos, an expert on EU decision-making, said.

-But unexpected things can happen, as suddenly overflowing cereal silos in several eastern EU nations proved early this spring.
-To help Ukraine export its grain, sunflower and other farm produce after Russia closed off the Black Sea route, the EU lifted trade restrictions to give a free passage through the bloc and hopefully on to needy world markets.
+But unexpected things can happen, as suddenly overflowing grain silos in several eastern EU nations proved early this spring.
+To help Ukraine export its grain, sunflower oil and other farm produce after a Russian blockade closed off the Black Sea route, the EU lifted trade restrictions to allow the shipments to pass through the bloc and hopefully on to needy world markets.

-Yet in neighboring nations like Poland, Hungary, Slovakia and Romania, stocks built up, prices plummeted and that extremely vocal and influential group of voters — the EU’s 10 million farmers — started grumbling, indicating that membership promises are about much more than just sentimental shows of support.
+Yet in neighboring nations like Poland, Hungary, Slovakia and Romania, stocks built up, prices plummeted and an extremely vocal and influential group of voters — the EU’s 10 million farmers — started grumbling, demonstrating that economics may trump sentimental shows of support.

 “Of course we have solidarity with Ukraine,” said Christine Lambert, the president of the COPA EU farmers union, “but there are also significant economic aspects to this,” adding that “it’s sort of creating a hole in our budget.
 It will result in problems and farmers can’t bear these problems alone.”

 Apart from making sure that France and Germany never go to war again, the founding principles of the EU also included avoiding hunger in the bloc in the wake of World War II.
-It allowed farming to take on an exceptionally important role in EU policies and even now it takes up almost a third of the EU’s designated budget.
+It allowed farming to take on an exceptionally important role in EU policies, and even now agricultural subsidies take up almost a third of the EU’s designated budget.

 The war and climate change have put EU farmers increasingly in a squeeze and taking in — and on — a nation like Ukraine, which is historically seen as the breadbasket of Europe, would be especially challenging.

 Before the war, Ukraine still had a major stake in the global market of wheat, barley, corn and sunflower oil.
-Farming accounted for more than 40% of exports.
+Agriculture products accounted for more than 40% of exports.

-Opening up to such competition strikes fear in the hearts of many farmers, especially if it comes within a few years.
+Opening the EU up to such a competitor worries many farmers, especially if Ukraine is made a member.
 Lambert pointed out how EU farmers need to meet tough environmental and social rules, which Ukrainians so far don’t have to comply with.

-Once Ukraine joins, it will in principle have the whole market of the current 27 nations at its disposal, but it will also need to abide by EU rules.
-And Vos said that goes right down to the size of chicken battery cages to meet animal welfare standards.
+Once Ukraine joins, it will in principle have the whole market of the current 27 nations at its disposal.
+But it will also need to abide by EU rules, right down to the size of chicken battery cages to meet animal welfare standards.

-“Farmers will be saying they don’t want unfair competition from big Ukraine chicken farms that don’t have to play by the rules,” Vos said.
+“Farmers will be saying they don’t want unfair competition from big Ukraine chicken farms that don’t have to play by the rules,” Vos, the university professor, said.

 And Ukraine will only be able to join if it gets major financial aid from the current members to rebuild its nation and upgrade to EU standards.
 It will turn many of the EU nations that now get money from EU coffers into net contributors.
-Little wonder many in the EU push any membership date into the unspecified future yonder.
+Little wonder that many in the EU are not ready to embrace Ukraine as a member just yet.

 “Many years.
 We’ll need that time to see that obligations are satisfied,” Lambert said.